infinri/Infinri/README.md

 - Automatic HTTPS in production

 **Development Tools**
-- Pest PHP testing framework
-- PHPStan (Level 6) for static analysis
-- PHP_CodeSniffer (PSR-12) for code style
 - npm for asset bundling and minification
+- Console commands for asset management

 **Infrastructure**
 - File-based caching for rate limiting